ruslanosipov/ruslanosipov.github.io/source/_posts/2020-05-25-numenera-for-dnd-dms.md

 categories: [Games]
 ---

 We'll be having our 12th Numenera game later this week, and ultimately Numenera proved to be easier to run compared to Dungeons and Dragons.
-I just wrote about [teaching Numenera to my D&D Players][1], and it's worth sharing my own experience getting used to the system as a GM.
+I just wrote about [teaching Numenera to my D&D Players][1], and it's worth sharing my own experience getting familiar with the system as a GM.

 ## Story is the king